AftabHussain/aftabhussain.github.io/Teaching.md

 ## <a name="ics31"></a>Introduction to Programming <font color="gray"><small>ICS31 (Undergrad)</small></font><a href="#top">⬆</a>

 -  The **course teaches** systematic problem solving and how to implement the solutions using basic data structures in Python.
--  I served as a TA for this course in **Winter 2014** taught by [Prof. David Kay](https://www.ics.uci.edu/~kay/).
+-  I served as a TA for this course in **Winter 2014** with [Prof. David Kay](https://www.ics.uci.edu/~kay/).
 I guided students on programming problems in lab sessions.
 - The **course page** for Winter 2014 is available [here](https://www.ics.uci.edu/~kay/courses/31/w14.html).

 ____________